carlosolarte/L-framework/docs/README.md

 - [KT45](KT45.pdf): Modal logic extending K with the axioms T,4 and 5.
 Cut
   elimination does not hold for this logic

+## Interested in defining a new case study?

+See this step-by-step [tutorial](tutorial.md) explaining how to define a sequent system and prove its properties.